 Bound for Salzburg

 When we once again board a train we will be bound for Salzburg, a city we’ve long-wanted to visit.
 From Salzburg we’ll make our way to Basel, Switzerland; Dijon and Lyon, France; and Seville, Spain.
-Seville will be our last destination with Eurail, but from there we will continue on to Malaga, Spain to meet up with friends.
+Seville will be our last destination with Eurail.
+From there we will continue on to Malaga, Spain to meet up with friends.

 In the meantime, we’ve got another full week to just live in Ljubljana and possibly explore beyond the city.
-We’re planning a trip to Lake Bled and the Vintgar Gorge and possibly to the city of Piran on the coast.
+Without a doubt, we are planning a trip to Lake Bled and the Vintgar Gorge.
 Or, we may just continue to do nothing but take long walks and eat too much gelato, simply because we can.

 Riding the rails along the Sava River in Slovenia